Josh Allen: Player profile

-Allen has received praise for his unique combination of size, arm strength, athleticism, mental toughness, and leadership skills, drawing comparisons to John Elway, Brett Favre, Ben Roethlisberger, and Cam Newton.
+Allen has received praise for his unique combination of size, arm strength, speed, running ability, and overall athleticism, drawing comparisons to Ben Roethlisberger John Elway, Randall Cunningham, Brett Favre, and Cam Newton.
 He was highly sought after in the NFL draft for his "raw potential" despite criticism of his consistency and accuracy coming out of college.

-Allen appeared on an episode of Sport Science prior to the 2018 NFL Draft.
+Allen appeared on an episode of Sport Science prior to the 2018 NFL draft.
 As part of the show, Allen was equipped with sensors on his body to record his movements.
 In a Load to Arrival test, which measures the load time and velocity from hand separation to arrival, Allen's throwing motion takes an average of 0.38 seconds.
 This timing is on par with Tom Brady and Aaron Rodgers.
-Allen's fingertip speed, which indicates ball speed, averages 74.3 mph.
+Allen's release speed, which indicates ball velocity, averages 74.3 mph.
 This is the fastest launch velocity Sport Science ever recorded on their show.
 In the movement pass test, which measures an ability to throw on the run, Allen's release speed was 58 mph.
 Despite criticism of his accuracy, when given one chance to hit a soccer goal crossbar from 35 yards away, Allen hit the crossbar.
 Allen was the only 2018 quarterback prospect tested that hit the crossbar.
 Brenkus later stated in an interview that Allen's college completion percentage was a misleading statistic, citing Brett Favre's 52% completion percentage in college as an example.

 Allen is a self-identified gunslinger, attempting and completing difficult passes but sometimes taking unnecessary risks.
-However, his work ethic and training under former offensive coordinator Brian Daboll, current offensive coordinator Ken Dorsey, and throwing coach Jordan Palmer have been cited as instrumental in his development into a more accurate and methodical passer.
+However, his work ethic and training under former offensive coordinators Brian Daboll and Ken Dorsey, in addition to throwing coaches Jordan Palmer and Chris Hess, have been cited as instrumental in his development into a more accurate and methodical passer.
+Hess helped Allen fix his throwing mechanics and rely more on hip motion, resulting in Allen becoming 17% more accurate in his breakout third season as compared to his rookie year, which is an NFL-record improvement over a two-year span.

 His scrambling and rushing abilities have also been cited as key strengths, especially given his large size, which makes it difficult for defenders to tackle him.
 Despite a poor offensive line in his rookie year, Allen was able to elude and break tackles to keep plays alive or gain significant yardage on the ground, keeping an otherwise ineffective Buffalo offense moving.
 He has also been noted for his ability to leap over defenders, often in dramatic fashion, to keep offensive drives alive.